nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 2. `FilterInterviewCommandParser` is initialized based on the parse results and `FilterInterviewCommandParser#parse()` is called to identify the user input ` past`.

 Step 3.
-Upon identifying the user input ` past`, `FilterInterviewCommandParser#parse` will then call methods of `ValidFilterInterviewArgs` from the enum type `ValidFilterInterviewArgs.PAST` instead of `ValidFilterInterviewArgs.FUTURE`.
+Upon identifying the user input ` past`, `FilterInterviewCommandParser#parse` will then call methods of the `ValidFilterInterviewArgs` class from the enum type `ValidFilterInterviewArgs.PAST` instead of `ValidFilterInterviewArgs.FUTURE`.
 The details of this step are omitted from the sequence diagram below for brevity.

-Step 4. `FilterInterviewCommandParser#parse` then calls the method `ValidFilterInterviewArgs#getFilterInterviewCommand()` to obtain an object of the appropriate subclass of `FilterInterviewCommand`, which in this case is an instance of `FilterInterviewPastCommand`.
+Step 4. `FilterInterviewCommandParser#parse` calls the method `ValidFilterInterviewArgs#getFilterInterviewCommand()` to obtain
+an object of the appropriate subclass of `FilterInterviewCommand`, which in this case is an instance of `FilterInterviewPastCommand`.
 This instance is returned and propagated back to `LogicManager`.